-Services are provided in collaboration with the Venice Family Clinic for both the physical medicine and the mental health component, and volunteers.
+Services are provided by Venice Family Clinic whose professional staff of medical professionals, behavioral health therapists and health educators care for the physical and mental health needs of students.
 The SSYHC is a safe place where teens can speak with someone about whatever is on their minds and get the care they need.

 Friends of the Sandy Segal Youth Health Center (formerly "Friends of the Culver City Youth Health Center") is a non-profit organization that raises funds for the Sandy Segal Youth Health Center.
 Individuals, community contributions, and grants enable the Center to provide physical and psychological services to the youth of Culver City.
 These services allow the students to be healthy in mind, body, and spirit.

 4401 Elenda Street

 While school remains largely remote, Sandy Segal Youth Health Center is currently not able to see students physically on site.
 We are offering mental health counseling services via telehealth (video or phone).
 Students may call the call center or mental health line to schedule a phone or video visit with a provider.